Where is the Office of Conflict Resolution and Student Conduct?

 I have a court date, why do I have to meet with the University?

-Actions taken by members of our community that may subject them to criminal or civil liability, does not absolve them from responsibility to the University community.
+Actions taken by members of our community may subject them to criminal or civil liability.
+This does not absolve them from responsibility to the University community.
 A possible violation of University policy will be resolved irrespective of criminal or civil processes and will often be resolved in a timelier manner.
 However, at the University’s discretion, we may use a court finding as final determination of responsibility of violation a university policy.